buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_3/Lesson_1_Storing_Messages_From_Users.md

 const waveTxn = await wavePortalContract.wave("this is a message")
 ```

-I'll leave this up you: figure out how to add a textbox that lets users add their own custom message they can send to the wave function :).
+I'll leave this up to you: figure out how to add a textbox that lets users add their own custom message they can send to the wave function :).

 The goal?
 You want to give your users the ability to send you a custom message using a textbox they can type in!
 Or, maybe you want them to send you a link to a meme?
 Or a Spotify link?
 It's up to you!